blog-icon

 • If proxy services generate URLs for your website, do not allow these to be crawled.

 • Have a thorough SEO audit performed, either by a SEO specialist or by an online tool, such as us here at Labrika.
-Our user behaviour report allows you to view pages that have no traffic and are therefore likely ‘bloating’ your site.
+Our user behaviour report allows you to view URLs that have no traffic and are therefore likely ‘bloating’ your site.

 Summary: finding and fixing index bloat

 The primary objective of any search engine is to be the best at serving top quality results for its users.
-To achieve this, they deploy significant resources to identity and discard pages (or whole websites) that don't fulfil their criteria.
+To achieve this, they deploy significant resources to identity and discard URLs (or whole websites) that don't fulfil their criteria.

 This is also a process that continues to be improved and refined.
 This means we, as SEO professionals and webmasters, must be doing our best to get ahead of these issues.